HPC-Research-Lab/STMatch/ComparedSystems/CuTS/README.md

-# AE cuTS: Scaling Subgraph Isomorphism on Distributed Multi-GPU Systems Using Trie Based Data Structure

 This repository contains the code for the "cuTS: Scaling Subgraph Isomorphism on Distributed Multi-GPU Systems Using Trie Based Data Structure" framework.
-The cuTS framework is an efficient subgraph isomorphism solver for GPUs.

 ## Package requirements:
 * cmake(>=3.10)
 * CUDA(>=10.0)

-We used `cmake 3.17.2`, `openmpi/3.0.1` and `CUDA 11.0`

 ## Reproduce the results in table 3a
-All the test graphs and patterns are uploaded to this repo.
-The only thing you need to do is to compile the program.

     mkdir build
     cd build

-Now an executable file cuts was generated.
+Now an executable file `cuts' is generated.

 Run the following commands to reproduce the results in table 3a.